apache/doris/docs/en/docs/lakehouse/multi-catalog/paimon.md

 | MapType                               | Map                       | Support Map nesting   |
 | ArrayType                             | Array                     | Support Array nesting |
 | VarBinaryType, BinaryType             | Binary                    |           |

+## FAQ

+1. Kerberos

+    - Make sure principal and keytab are correct.
+    - You need to start a scheduled task (such as crontab) on the BE node, and execute the `kinit -kt your_principal your_keytab` command every certain time (such as 12 hours).

+2. Unknown type value: UNSUPPORTED

+    This is a compatible issue exist in 2.0.2 with Paimon 0.5, you need to upgrade to 2.0.3 or higher to solve this problem.
+Or [patch](https://github.com/apache/doris/pull/24985) yourself.